 Hopefully this does it!
-Because, frankly, I’m so damn tired of answering the question of whether or not PR is right for startups!
-So here’s my answer, once and for all:
+Because, frankly, I’m tired of answering the question of whether or not Public Relations is appropriate for startups.
+So here’s my answer — once and for all:

 Well, not yet… allow me to set the stage first.

-PR’s place in startups is a topic that has been debated for a long time, but more frequently these days with VC money flowing and startups looking to harness whatever they can to buck dismaying failure statistics.
+PR’s place in the startup world is a topic that has been debated for a long time, but more frequently recently as founders and their teams look to harness whatever they can to avoid becoming just another statistic.

 On one hand, you have famed entrepreneurs like Bill Gates and Richard Branson who argue that public relations is absolutely crucial in helping startups succeed.

-Yet, on the other side of the fence, people like Mark Cuban and equally astute entreps stand firm to their belief that startups should almost never hire a PR firm.
+Yet, on the other hand, people like Mark Cuban and equally astute entrepreneurs stand firm on their belief that startups should almost never hire a PR firm.
 The naysayers are everywhere.
 In fact, look at what appears when you search “Should a startup hire a PR firm?”

 This is strange to me on a number of levels.

-First off, most of the pieces in the results share the sentiment that PR is a waste of time and money — a drain on critical resources that no startup can afford.
-They call hiring a PR firm a “rookie mistake…” Yet, many of these same experts are quick to recommend that startups should dedicate as much as 12% to 20% of their revenue on marketing.
+First, the typical ‘hit’ on PR says that it is a waste of time and money; a drain on critical resources that no startup can afford.
+They even go so far as to say that hiring a PR firm is a “rookie mistake”.
+Yet, many of these same experts are quick to recommend that startups should dedicate as much as 12% to 20% of their revenue on marketing.

-PR has become the redheaded stepchild of the communications family, with marketing grabbing all the love and investment dollars.
-A broad stroke of misunderstanding has painted PR as an antiquated service that has no place in the lean, fast paced world of startups.
+PR has sadly become the redheaded stepchild of the communications family, with marketing grabbing all the love and dollars.
+A broad stroke of misunderstanding has painted public relations as an antiquated service that has no place in the lean, fast-paced world of startups.
 PR has become an abbreviation in both the literal and figurative sense.
 An abridgment representing a segment of the industry that has yet to evolve their practice to meet the unique needs of the startup community.

 An article I recently came across illustrates this misperception perfectly.
 It said in part:

-While I was dismayed to see this blatant misunderstanding of what PR can and cannot do, I was relieved to see one of the pieces commenters help clear things up a bit.
+While I was dismayed to see this blatant misunderstanding of what PR can and cannot do, I was relieved to see another commenter attempt to clear things up a bit.

 People who write these kinds of stories are not entirely in the wrong because their definition of PR comes from an old book.
-While marketing has sprouted off innovative techniques and practices like Growth Hacking, so too has PR.
-You see, there is a type of PR has has a place in EVERY startup, at almost any stage in their lifecycle.
+You see, while marketing has sprouted off innovative techniques and practices like Growth Hacking, so too has PR.
+The truth is there is a type of PR that has a place in EVERY startup, at almost any stage in their lifecycle.
 It’s name, although a little less sexy (because we haven’t thought of a better one) is Growth PR.

 Here’s the difference between the PR people think startups should avoid and the Growth PR entrepreneurs and founders would be foolish to avoid.